djotaku/adventofcode/2021/Day_01/README.md

 ### Python
 - Nothing today
 ### Ruby
+- TBD at a future date
 ### Perl
+- TBD at a future date
 ### Go (Golang)
 - Nothing new learned for go, but I did use the  x + y + z < y + z + a principle to simplify my part 2 answer compared to Python
 ### Haskell
+- TBD at a future date